ParnabBasak/Group3_Hackathon/Install.md

     d.
 Run npm start
     ```

-6. Go to http://localhost:4200/ to verify that Angular_UI is up and running
+6. Go to http://localhost:4200/ from Google Chrome browser to verify that Angular_UI is up and running

 7. Go to the Signup page and verify that the Role dropdown is populated.

+8. Go Signup and then Signin